ezrafielding/WikiChat/README.md

 ![liscence](https://img.shields.io/badge/license-MIT-green)

 **WikiChat** is a retrieval based Twitter direct message chatbot written in Python 3.8.10.
 WikiChat can answer questions with informaiton from Wikipedia (hence the name).
-The Twitter account linked to this bot is @EzrasWikiChat

 ## Set-Up
 Before running WikiChat, please ensure that all the required libraies and dependancies are installed: